Shared grouping cards will appear here after the planner templates and peak details finish loading.

 Thousands of finishers log their climbs by mailing the AMC application or joining online trackers.
 Please read the Appalachian Mountain Club’s introductory letter for the most accurate and current requirements, and verify any summary here with the official resource.

-Developers: embed the table via fetch, use the map pins in GeoJSON, or remix the photos (with attribution) to power your own NH48 tracker.
+Developers: request a key, fetch the protected dataset from the cloud, and use the page-scoped guides when you need human-readable route context.
 Please credit NH48.info for reused assets and confirm data against official sources when accuracy is critical.